btucker/apple-foundation-models-py/tests/README.md

 ## Overview

-The test suite for `apple-foundation-models-py` is organized into unit tests and integration tests.
+The test suite for `apple-foundation-models` is organized into unit tests and integration tests.

 ## Test Files